 The Diploma in Theology for Ministry (DTM) is a graduate-entry programme designed primarily for individuals preparing for or already involved in authorized Christian ministry or service.
 It is a vocational award offered by the University of Cambridge that can be completed full-time in one year or two years part-time.

-Drawing on the Bachelor of Theology for Ministry (BTh) programme, this award integrates the rigorous academic study of theology with a focus on pastoral ministry.
+Drawing on the Bachelor of Theology for Ministry (BTh) programme, this award integrates the rigorous academic study of theology with a focus on pastoral ministry (in the context of a practical placement).
 Further information about the award is available from the Cambridge Theological Federation.

 This is a graduate award.
 Candidates must hold a first degree at 2.1 level or above.
 Candidates for whom English is a second language normally must have a minimum IELTS grade of 7.0.
 Admission of all candidates is at the discretion of the BTh Management Committee.
 Unlike the BTh, candidates do not matriculate in a Cambridge College.